herms97/photoBooth/README.md

   4. Python
     Download Python by typing the following into the command line: sudo apt-get update
     sudo apt-get install python3

-    ## Setup
+   ## setup

-    Start the setup with downloading the repository from github: https://github.com/herms97/photoBooth
+   1. Start the setup with downloading the repository from github: https://github.com/herms97/photoBooth

+   2. Set up your dropbox account
+    2.1 First step is to create an account at DropBox - you do not have to pay for an account, do not worry.
+    2.2 Second step is to locate the folder called ‘dropbox-uploader’ that should be included when pulling / cloning from our github.
+        Note: You may have pulled or cloned the project to a specific folder, make sure when changing directory that you know where the           dropbox-uploader is located.
+        Go into cmd (command window) and type: